irssi/irssi.github.io/jekyll/documentation/startup/index.markdown

 **Proxy specific settings:**

-All proxies have these settings in common:
+All proxies except irssi proxy have these settings in common:

     /SET use_proxy ON